dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 ![](images/004_Introduction_Help_Lets-Chat.png)

-Please ask your questions in English or Chinese and don’t worry if your English is not good!
+Please ask your questions in English or Chinese and don't worry if your English is not good!
 (Or your Chinese!)

 1. You can also ask your questions directly in the [EasyEDA forum](https://easyeda.com/bbs_lists_2.htm).
 We will try to respond to every post but please be patient.
 Maybe EasyEDA team is in a different timezone and we are a bit busy, so you may need to wait for a while.
-2. If you don’t want your help requests to be public then you can drop us an email to [support@easyeda.com](mailto:support@easyeda.com)
+2. If you don't want your help requests to be public then you can drop us an email to [support@easyeda.com](mailto:support@easyeda.com)
 3. If maybe you have a design that you know worked in some other EDA package and you are having problems importing it to EasyEDA, let us know and we will take a look and try to help you to fix them.